dreamfactorysoftware/platform-wiki/about-snowplow/Developer-FAQ.md

 <a name="otherq">
 ## Question not on this list?

 Get in touch with us and ask it!
-Check out our [[Talk to us]] page for details.
+See our [[Talk to us]] page for contact details.